Or Movement Screening / Body Check-Up service!

 - Northampton Saints RFC.

-It is specifically aimed at the athlete but can be adapted to any sport or occupation.
 It will be carried out by one of our expert physiotherapists at WPB.
 We are looking for areas of potential injury – short or long term, as well as areas in which performance can be enhanced with some specific remedial work.
 This will be discussed in detail and a plan formulated.
 The work will mostly be in the form of exercise or possibly combined with a treatment programme.

 The assessment itself will not benefit you – it is the work that is done as a result of it!